Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Device_Power.md

 The system will be controlled by an on/off switch.
 This switch will allow the wall power to be connected or disconnected from each system that this subsystem powers.

-<sup>8</sup> The system shall be able to step down the voltage to 5 v and 3.3 v respectively [Design Constraint]
+<sup>8</sup> The system shall be able to step down the voltage to 5 V and 3.3 V respectively [Design Constraint]

-The main/processor unit requires a voltage input of 5 v.
-This system must be able to step down the DC voltage acquired by the wall outlet to 5 v to power this unit.
+The main/processor unit requires a voltage input of 5 V. This system must be able to step down the DC voltage acquired by the wall outlet to 5 V to power this unit.

-The communication receiver requires a voltage input of 3.3 V. This system must be able to step down the DC voltage acquired by the wall outlet to 3.3 v to power this unit.
+The communication receiver requires a voltage input of 3.3 V. This system must be able to step down the DC voltage acquired by the wall outlet to 3.3 V to power this unit.

-<sup>9</sup> The system shall be able to produce 24 volts   [Design Constraint]
+<sup>9</sup> The system shall be able to produce 24 V   [Design Constraint]

-The mechanical unit requires a voltage input of 24 v.
-This system must be able to produce the 24 volt DC signal from the wall outlet.
+The mechanical unit requires a voltage input of 24 V. This system must be able to produce the 24 V DC signal from the wall outlet.

 ## Buildable schematic